 Migraine with aura

-According to the National Institute of Neurological Disorders and Stroke, about one in every three individuals with migraine reports experiencing an aura before the headache.
+According to the National Institute of Neurological Disorders and Stroke, about

 People who have migraine episodes with auras might not experience an aura every time.
 Headaches may or may not accompany auras.